weimingtom/eriri_lua/README.md

 Porting Lua 5.1.4 and LuaSDL to Android JNI

 ## History:
+2015-08-15: Running on Android successfully, only testing loading script __init__.lua via memory, content from jni).
 2015-08-08: Built with VC6 and NDK, only running on VC6.

 ## References: